-- All entries MUST attach the "label" provided in this fair book to a 3x5 card and then attach the card to your entry tag indicating processing method, processing time, date processed, percentage of vinegar acidity, etc. - All fruits and vegetables must be in clear, glass jars, no blue jars.
+- All entries MUST attach the "label" provided in this fair book to a 3x5 card and then attach the card to your entry tag indicating processing method, processing time, date processed, percentage of vinegar acidity, etc. - 2.
+All fruits and vegetables must be in clear, glass jars, no blue jars.
 Jars may be pint or quart except jam & jelly which should be half pints.
 Jars must be standard canning jars. - 3.
-Rings MUST be removed and do not use the complete lid.
-Only use flat and O-rings so headspace is visible in the jar. - 4.
 Jellies, jams, and pickles may be opened by judge to evaluate taste and consistency.
-No freezer jams or jellies allowed. - 5.
-The management is not responsible for jars of food left on grounds at close of fair. - 6.
-All foods must be canned and processed according to UW Extension publication 2008 or more current year (or) "So Easy to Preserve (Georgia Extension) recommendations.
-The UW Extension canning publications are available at the Extension\Office upon request. - 7.
-All foods must have been canned since last year's fair. - 8.
-Limit of one entry per lot number. - 9.
+No freezer jams or jellies allowed. - 4.
+The management is not responsible for jars of food left on grounds at close of fair. - 5.
+All foods must be canned and processed according to U.W.
+Extension safety recommendations. - 6.
+All foods must have been canned since last year's fair. - 7.
+Limit of one entry per lot number. - 8.
 All exhibits must be in place by 6:00 p.m. on Thursday.